Other sections in Masters:

 This module looks at the core tool set of the buy-side analyst, and emphasises that the key to adding value is in understanding where to find the ‘raw materials’ to include within the calculations, and the impact accounting policy choices have on the outcome.
 Estimation of intrinsic valuation is obtained by the application of valuation techniques.
 These techniques will determine the value based on assumptions of future performance and several other judgements.
 The base of these forecasts will be derived from the current financial position of a company.
 As what happened in the past is not necessarily what will happen in the future, an integrated financial model will allow research analysts to predict key indicators of performance and value by forecasting key financial drivers.
 It will further their ability to explore the potential developments of a company in the future.
 In addition to basic valuation techniques, insights are provided into how to use best practice to construct a good, professional model.

 The module aims to equip students with a good background in software packages and programming languages commonly used in the finance industry, such as Excel/VBA and R. In addition, it will provide training in advanced features of Bloomberg to retrieve and manage financial data and create reports.
+Participants are advised to use Windows 10 laptops for this course.
+Apple Macs are not supported in this class.

 The Regulation and Compliance online module is based on the syllabus of the Investment Management Certificate (IMC), a professional qualification administered by the CFA Society of the UK.
 In particular, it focuses on IMC Unit 1: The Investment Environment, which explores regulatory issues affecting investment professionals in the UK.
 The online module will prepare students for an assessed mock exam, based on the IMC Unit 1 syllabus.
 They are strongly encouraged to earn the qualification itself outside of the programme.
 In conjunction with CFA Level I, the IMC leads to compliance with the UK regulatory requirements for advising private clients.